eigr/massa/README.md

 # Massa

-Massa is a Massive Serverless Systems Architecture.

-Relax this is just an internal joke.
-The name Massa is due to a river near the Eigr mountain in Switzerland.
+<sub>(The name Massa is due to a river near the Eigr mountain in Switzerland)</sub>

-Now seriously Massa is just [CloudState](https://github.com/cloudstateio/cloudstate) proxy implementation build on top of BEAM/Elixir
+Massa is a [Cloudstate](https://github.com/cloudstateio/cloudstate) compatible proxy implementation build running on the BEAM.

 ## Overview